-The present case study explores the challenges to Computer Assisted Language Teaching in LGU to teach English as a communicative language in the perspective of incompetence of university students' communication skills.
-The study is an effort to groom university students as global individuals, acknowledging the status of English as a lingua franca.
-The study fills the gap in ELT studies to incorporate modern technology into language pedagogy to improve CLT in Pakistani universities.
-The main research question focuses on issues faced by English language teachers while teaching the module Communication skills in BS (Hons) classes without modern technology.
-The research tools are observations for the students and interviews for the English language teachers of LGU.
-The findings of research suggest that English language needs to be taught as a living language instead of a bookish language by establishing state of the art English language classrooms or language labs to integrate four skills of English language for an interactive process of teaching and learning.
-It is recommended to HEC and stakeholders to revise policies to assess students' written and oral skills for qualifying English subject.
-It may improve university students' communication skills to face the contemporary challenges in the global village.
+The present case study explores the challenges to Computer Assisted Language Teaching at a private sector university to teach English as a communicative language in the perspective of incompetence of university students' in communication skills.
+The study is an effort to groom university students as global individuals in the perspective of the status of English as a lingua franca.
+The study fills the gap in ELT studies to incorporate modern technology into English language pedagogy to improve Communicative Language Teaching (CLT) in Pakistani universities.
+The main research questions focus on the issues faced by English language teachers while teaching the module Communication skills in BS (Hons.) classes without modern technology.
+The research tools include observations of the BS (Hons) second semester classrooms and interviews of the English language teachers of a private sector university.
+The findings of the research suggest that English language needs to be taught as a living language instead of a bookish language by establishing state of the art English language classrooms or language labs to integrate four skills of English language for interactive teaching and learning process.
+It is recommended to Higher Education Commission (HEC) and stake holders in Pakistan to revise policies to assess students' written and oral communication skills for qualifying English Communication Skills as a core subject.
+It is imperative to improve university students' communication skills to face the contemporary challenges in the global village.

-Keywords: Challenges, CALT, incompetence in English language, four skills of language
+Key words: Challenges, CLT, Incompetence in English language, Four skills of language